GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 settings set target.process.optimization-warnings false (lldb)
 ```
 Now we can finally connect <code class="high">lldb</code> to the live kernel by writing <code class="high">kdp-remote localhost</code>.
-If you've done everything right, the kernel should connect and you should have an output like this.
+If you did everything right, the kernel should connect and you should have an output like this.
 A LOT of text will start to pour into your lldb window initially, then it should come to a rest state.

 ```bash
 (lldb) kdp-remote localhost